The Pickup Artist (TV series): Reception

 The initial viewer ratings were disappointing, debuting with only 673,000 viewers.
 Viewer ratings picked up by the season's end, resulting in the series being picked up for a second season.

 Critical reception for the series was mixed, with The A.V.
 Club panning the second season's opening episode.

 Controversy

-Controversy began to cloud The Pickup Artist after revelations that some of the contestants' livelihoods were not as they were listed on the VH1 show profiles.
+Controversy began after revelations that some of the contestants' livelihoods were not as they were listed on the VH1 show profiles.
 Alvaro "Kosmo" Orlando had been referred to as a game programmer, but he actually had been an aspiring actor for the previous four years - working out of Miami, New York, and Los Angeles.
 Runner-up contestant Brady Sprunger was characterized as a shy photographer, but he had been working for a modeling agency, the Los Angeles-based Action Agency, for five full years prior to the show's taping.

-According to Psychology Today, the empirical feeling "that some teachings of pick-up artists are grounded in theory does not negate the callous and objectionable nature of the field.", so that it belongs to pseudoscience without empirical evidence of truth.